gregtatum/poem-manifests/README.md

 ## Configuration

 	var loader = require('poem-manifests')( manifests, {
-		getGraph : function() {	return new Poem(); },
+		getGraph : function( manifest, slug ) {	return new Poem(); },
 		emitter : nodeEmitter,
 		globalManifest : require('./globalManifest')
 	});

-#### `getGraph`
+#### `getGraph( manifest, slug )`

 A function to generate the central graph object of your level.
-If not provided a new blank object is used for your graph.
+If not provided, a new blank object is used for your graph.
 The graph object is shared by all of your components.
 It typically should always create a new object.

 #### `emitter`